Jira administrators can manage customer accounts for Jira Service Management projects in your site's Administration under User management.

 - assign a new user key to the Atlassian account.

-The old portal-only profile still displays as Inactive, but you can't un-migrate it.
+Migration process can take up to 10 minutes.
+When done, the old portal-only profile still displays as Inactive, but you can’t un-migrate it.

 What happens if a portal-only customer is invited to Atlassian account?

 If a portal-only customer is invited to an Atlassian product, you'll see a note in their profile prompting you to migrate them to an Atlassian account.
 If you don't migrate the user, then they can't view requests they sent as a portal-only user.